JDubbTX/OpenIBMi/src/posts/2023-12-14-Node-Red-Kafka.md

 ---
 layout: post
-title:  "Node-RED with ODBC and Kafka"
+title:  "Node-RED with ODBC and Kafka - Part 1"
 date:   2023-12-04
-excerpt: How to use Node-Red to quickly connect your IBM i to the outside world with ODBC and Kafka
+excerpt: A beginner's guide to using Node-Red to quickly connect your IBM i to the outside world with ODBC and Kafka
 author: john-weirich
 draft: false
 seo:
-  title: Node-RED with ODBC and Kafka
+  title: Node-RED with ODBC and Kafka - Part 1
   description:
   image: 2023/12/14/Node-Red-Hero.png
 images: # relative to /src/assets/images/